Georgia

 © Photo: PIN archive

-These projects offer Multipurpose Cash Assistance (MPCA) for various needs, such as medical, children, and rental assistance, demonstrating our commitment to assisting those in need.
-We provide psychosocial support for refugees and refugee children in child-friendly spaces in Zugdidi and Poti.
+We have provided financial aid to cover needs like medical care, children’s expenses, and rent, demonstrating our commitment to assisting those in need and allowing them to determine how best to use the funds in the way most needed by their families.
+We have provided psychosocial support for refugees, including children in child-friendly spaces in Zugdidi and Poti.
 Additionally, we support national and Ukrainian civil society organisations (CSOs).

 Entire text Less text